 Summary of Application Process

-- Applicant completes the NUI Galway Academic Clinician Advancement Programme (ACAP) Application Form.
+- Applicant completes the NUI Galway Academic Clinician Advancement Programme (ACAP) Application Form and engages with the relevant Head of Discipline about the programme.

 - Evaluation process undertaken by ACAP review panel after closing date.